About the competition

 The competition is open to all students in years 7–12 enrolled in the Australian education system (excluding immediate family members of the judging panel).

-The students can submit up to three entries per person/group.
+Students can submit up to three entries per person/group.
 A separate entry form must accompany each entry.

 There is no entry fee.